 Each sub-recipient must establish and maintain a financial management system in accordance with generally accepted accounting principles (GAAP) requirements, which will provide for adequate control of funds and other assets, ensure the accuracy of the financial data, provide for operational efficiency and for internal controls to avoid conflict of interest situations (and avoid the appearance of apparent conflicts of interest) and to prevent irregular transactions or activities.
 The required records and reports shall be uniform in definition, accessible to authorized Federal and State staff, and verifiable for monitoring, reporting, audit, program management, and evaluation purposes.
-The sub-recipient's financial management systems must meet the following standards, some of which are explained in greater detail later in this section of the manual:
+The sub-recipient's financial management systems must also meet the standards to follow.